Astronomers have discovered a stably rotating disk galaxy just 1.5 billion years after the Big Bang.

 The formation of a stable disk galaxy in the early universe does away with some early ideas of galaxy formation, which suggested that infalling gas growing an infant galaxy would be too hot to settle into a disk until much later on.
 Likewise, major mergers between galaxies would toss stars and gas around, creating a writhing mess rather than an orderly disk.

 Instead, the Wolfe Disk’s existence provides solid support that the universe’s first galaxies grew in ways that let infalling gas remain cool, calm, and collected.
 For example, streams of gas might flow in along the filaments of the cosmic web, a scenario consistent with recent theoretical work.
-Computer simulations have show that this so-called cold-mode accretion was important in the universe’s early years.
+Computer simulations have shown that this so-called cold-mode accretion was important in the universe’s early years.
 The study doesn’t rule out mergers altogether, though; the mergers could have been smaller ones that didn’t create too much of a mess.

 Where There’s One . . .